solislemuslab/minaa/README.md

 - **log.txt**: Record of the important details from the alignment.
 - **X_gdvs.csv**: (where "X" is the input graph) The Graphlet Degree Vectors for graph "X".
 - **top_costs.csv**: The topological cost matrix.
 - **bio_costs.csv**: The biologocal cost matrix (as inputed).
-Not created if biological input is not given.
+Not created unless biological input is given.
 - **overall_costs.csv**: The combination of the topological and biological cost matrix.
-Not created if biological input is not given.
+Not created unless biological input is given.
 - **alignment_list.csv**: A complete list of all aligned nodes, with rows in the format `g_node,h_node,similarity`, descending acording to similarity.
 The first row in this list is the total cost of the alignment, or the sum of (1 - similarity) for all aligned pairs.
 - **alignment_matrix.csv**: A matrix form of the same alignment, where the first column and row are the labels from the two input graphs, respectively.
 - **bridged_G.csv**: (where "G" is each gamma specified) The graph bridging the two input graphs, with respect to the alignment.